Dear Business Manager,

 Yes, I am just one customer writing to you and maybe you haven’t been approached by others like me, but don’t be fooled into thinking this means you don’t have other customers hoping for change.
 We know from sustainable behaviour research that even when people want to change their behaviour they won’t until the barriers have been removed.
 One of the biggest (perhaps perceived) barriers for Gippsland shoppers to overcome is that it is less convenient to shop plastic or package free (because there are so few options).
 People will do it if you make it easy for them.
 We also know that people will do what those around them do.
 So be a leader, get the ball rolling by welcoming sustainable shoppers with their reusable bags and containers, and make it easy for them to shop package free.
 At the very least aim for plastic free packaging.

 I know we can do this and it’s not as hard as you might first think.
-I’m more than happy to chat further or help you get started, and I can spread the word through my social channels or on my Where To Shop In Gippsland directory when you are ready.
+I’m more than happy to chat further or help you get started.